Getting started with beekeeping in Michigan

 Read at least one beginning beekeeping book to understand basic honey bee biology

 Honey bees are complex creatures that respond to environmental changes.
-In order to manage them well, you have to have a grasp of the basic biology and all of the beekeeping terms and jargon.
+In order to manage them well, you have to have a grasp of basic biology and all of the beekeeping terms and jargon.
 While you will continue to read and learn about bees after you become a beekeeper, you should know the basics of their care before you start.

 Learn about varroa mites